Gaotrees/caffe-doc/Model-Zoo.md

 ### Pascal VOC 2012 Multilabel Classification Model

 This model has been used for the paper "Analyzing Classifiers: Fisher Vectors and Deep Neural Networks" (http://arxiv.org/abs/1512.00172), which is to appear in the proceedings of CVPR 2016.
 Kindly note, that it has been trained in a multilabel setting with a multilabel-compatible loss function.
+It should not be used in conjunction with a softmax layer
-In particular f_{i}(x)>0 denotes presence of class i and multiple classes can be predicted in one image.
+In particular $f_{i}(x)>0$ denotes presence of class i and multiple classes can be predicted in one image.

 Downloading the Model: [caffemodel](http://heatmapping.org/files/bvlc_model_zoo/pascal_voc_2012_multilabel/pascalvoc2012_train_simple2_iter_30000.caffemodel) [prototxt](http://heatmapping.org/files/bvlc_model_zoo/pascal_voc_2012_multilabel/deploy_x30.prototxt)